kav2k/patreon_letter/README.md

 There can be premium products alongside the free ones ― such as physical merchandise.
 There are plenty of platforms for merchandise, but a significant number of potential patrons doesn't want this form of support: production, shipping and taxes can eat up a lot of money, physical things require space to store them, and require a substantial investment from the buyer for little profit to the creator.
 Digital premium goods avoid this problem, but it's still a one-off purchase, resulting in unpredictable income for the creator.

-Alongside that, there have always been people who were ready to give their money to simply support creators of their choice, with no expectations of rewards other than warm fuzzy feeling of helping.
+Alongside that, there have always been people who were ready to give their money to simply support creators of their choice, with no expectations of rewards other than a warm fuzzy feeling of helping.
 The problem, of course, is setting this up.
-Becoming a beneficiary of payments that are easy for other people to set up is hard.
+Becoming a beneficiary of payments that are easy for other people to use is hard.
 Not many platforms do this, PayPal being a notable player in the field.
 However, you have high transaction fees per each payment, which scale badly at the low end of the spectrum.
 Anecdotally, paying something like $1 over and over can run into negative income for the receiver due to fees.
 Add to that the fact that PayPal is infamously fickle in how it decides to handle incoming money ― possibly blocking it with little recourse.

 Setting up recurring payments ― a holy grail of predictability for creators ― is yet another can of worms.
 Smaller recurrent payments run into comparatively higher fees, wasting everyone's resources to the profit of payment processors.
 Many problems, with no clear solutions.